-The thin, unleavened bread called matza, or matzah, is the centerpiece of the Jewish springtime festival of freedom, Passover, which celebrates the Exodus story.
-Most Americans are accustomed to buying boxes of matzah in the supermarket.
-But in Brooklyn, there's the rare opportunity to indulge in a special. handmade matzah.
+Every spring Jews around the world celebrate Passover.
+It's the festival of freedom, and it tells the Exodus story when Jews left Egypt.
+The centerpiece of the festival is a thin, unleavened bread called matzah.
+Most Americans are accustomed to buying boxes of it in the supermarket.
+But in Brooklyn, there's the rare opportunity to indulge in a special, handmade treat.

 Edited by Alison Lowenstein

-Yes, Williamsburg is a trendy area teeming with boutiques and bars, but South Williamsburg is entirely different neighborhood.
-It's home to a large Hasidic Satmar community.
 There are two matzah factories/bakeries that are popular in Williamsburg.
-Visit the Satmar Central Matzoh Bakery, 322 Rutledge S or Congregation YL Satmar Matzoh Bakery, 427 Broadway.
+Visit the Satmar Central Matzo Bakery (322 Rutledge S) or Congregation YL Satmar Matzoh Bakery (427 Broadway.)